 Final year national examinations signify the end of a journey and the start of a journey for many.
-When leaving primary schools, all students have to write the PSLE before ending their journey as a primary school student before upgrading to secondary school students.
-Similarly, the O level examinations (ordinary level) signify the end of students’ secondary education and the A level examinations (advanced level) signify the end of junior college.
-Students that do not go to Junior college may go through other major examinations in their lives but they will not write the A level examinations.
+When leaving primary schools, all students must write the PSLE, the O level examinations (ordinary level) signify the end of students’ secondary education, and the A level examinations (advanced level) signify the end of junior college.
+Students that do not go to Junior college may go through other major examinations in their lives, but they will not write the A-level examinations.

 THE GRADE IS THE KEY

-As you can see, there is a number next to the grade and this number signifies the points that the student receives for the subject.
+In grading for the O level, the number next to the grade signifies the points that the student receives for the subject.
 The higher the points, the worse the performance in the subject.
 Among the subjects that the student took, 1 language and 5 other subjects will be chosen so that the student is able to receive the lowest cumulative point possible.

 AN ARDUOUS JOURNEY